shareeep/campusG/services/payment-service/PAYMENT_SERVICE_TESTING_GUIDE.md

-# Payment Service Testing Guide for Beginners
+# Payment Service Testing Guide

-This guide provides simple, step-by-step instructions for testing the Payment Service.
-You don't need to be an expert programmer to follow along!
+This guide provides simple, step-by-step instructions for testing the Payment Service with a focus on verifying database updates.

 ## What We're Testing

-We'll be testing two main connections:
+We'll be testing two main aspects:
-1. **Kafka Integration**: How our payment service communicates with other services
+1. **Database Schema**: Checking that the database is using the updated payment status values
-2. **Stripe Integration**: How our payment service processes payments
+2. **Payment Flow**: Verifying the payment flow from authorization to completion

-## Prerequisites (Things You Need Before Starting)
+## Prerequisites

 1. **Docker and Docker Compose**: These tools allow you to run the services on your computer
    - If not installed, download from [Docker's website](https://www.docker.com/products/docker-desktop)